geventhttpclient/geventhttpclient/README.md

 the certifi CA Bundle.
 This is the same CA Bundle which ships with the Requests codebase, and is derived from Mozilla Firefox's canonical set.

-As of version 1.5, only Python 3.6+ is fully supported (with prebuilt wheels), but Python 2.7 and 3.5 *should* work too.
+As of version 2.1, only Python 3.9+ is fully supported (with prebuilt wheels).

-Use of SSL/TLS with python 2.7.9 is not recommended and may be broken.

 A simple example: